en

 - Enhances speech clarity and pronunciation

-- Develops age appropriate language and vocabulary skills
+- Develops age-appropriate language and vocabulary skills

 - Improves focus and attention